iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Virus control<br> :date: __2021-01-08 00:06:45__

 > So far, I can't tell, but tomorrow I go to hospital.
 I expect it will go off like crazy there.
 Not sure what the range is...6'?
 20'?
 For airborne virus, 6' is no where near enough distance.
 I surmized that in January 2020, based on YouTube reports of medical analyst Dr. John Campbell.
 Check his channel out.<br> :date: __2020-12-29 19:44:24__

-> Seems like a great idea, but the makers didn't think about this fully before releasing it.
-It sends a push notification everytime it checks to see if your exposed, without any way of changing it to only alert if potentially exposed.
-It just went off at 01:30 (in the morning) and all it was doing was checking, which isn't cool.
-Also, you actually have to add your test results, so someone who's positive still might be considered negative on the app.
-I'd give 5 stars otherwise.<br> :date: __2020-12-27 08:36:33__

 > This app was totally amazing, it was sending my Meta Data all over the world.
 It even showed me that my neighbor was exposing him self to Covid with a un-natural hand sanitizer pump that doubles as an omelette maker.
 Keep up the good work.
 It's a winner for me.<br> :date: __2020-12-22 04:18:23__